Skip to content

 5. Cookies

-Two kinds of cookies, plus a sign-in session cookie that is strictly necessary to keep you logged in:
+One referral and attribution cookie, plus a sign-in session cookie that is strictly necessary to keep you logged in.
+Our analytics is cookieless and sets no cookie at all:

-- Referral (always set, for referral credit): a first-party cookie set only when you arrive through a member’s referral link, so a referral can be credited if you join.
-It holds only the referrer’s id.
-It is set for all visitors, including those in the EU, the EEA, and the UK, and is not placed behind the analytics consent banner.
+• Referral and attribution (always set, for crediting members): a first-party, essential cookie that holds a rotating session id, plus a referrer or invite id when you arrive through a member’s invite link.
+It is what lets us credit the member whose link or content brought you in if you later join.
+This cookie is essential to the referral and attribution program, so it is set for all visitors, including those in the EU, the EEA, and the UK, and is not placed behind the analytics consent gate.
+It carries no profile of you.
 You can clear it at any time in your browser settings.

 6. Who we share data with